weiliddat/twired/readme.md

 `dispatchAwait` is meant for function calls where you expect a response, e.g. an API server recevies a request, wants to offload processing to a different machine / thread, and receive a result to create a response.

 You will notice the distinction is arbitrary.
 You can technically use `dispatchAwait` for all calls, even for those without a response.
 I find it useful to make this explicit to understand the decorated function's behavior at a glance.

-Executors can also make use of this distinction to optimize wrapped calls, e.g. an executor using messages can make `dispatch` calls return when a message is acknowledged; an "unsafe" executor can even immediately return `dispatch` calls without waiting for the queue to acknowledge the message.
+Executors can also make use of this distinction to optimize wrapped calls, e.g. an executor using messages can make `dispatch` calls return when a message is acknowledged without waiting for the result; an "unsafe" executor can even immediately return `dispatch` calls without waiting for the queue to acknowledge the message.

 ### Executors